-#8 Updated by Christian Ansorge almost 4 years ago
+#8 Updated by Christian Ansorge over 4 years ago

 Ok, just let's come back on the elements needed.
 We started our work on the exchange file with the requirement (by JRC registry team) that the exchange file should be as slim as possible allowing the basic usecases SEARCH ITEM and REGISTER ITEM.
 For the search item we had some discussions in Lisbon if we can include (and index) the label or not in the exchange format.
 In the end we considered it as necessary for effective searching.
 Furthermore we do not intend to replace the national and local registers.
 By blowing up the scope of the exchange file we risk to enter quickly the level where we would infact fully replace the local registers (just that the URI still points externally but all elements would be in the RoR) which risks to undermine the local effort to promote, implement and manage their registries.
 I would be careful on this topic, because I (as MS) would ask why we have to set up a register in the first place as anyway everything is hosted by the RoR?
 The business case for a local registry would than be extremly limited.
 Our goal should be to make concepts discoverable but to link back to the local level as soon as possible.

 I would take the discussion for additional elements from the angle of the use cases.
 What we need to serve the use cases (to search the RoR for something; to make items available on the RoR)